AxonIQ/axonserver-migration-tool/README.md

 `java -jar axonserver-migration-tool.jar -Pmigrate-from-mongo`

-The application will stay running until all snapshots and events are migrated.
+The application will stay running until all snapshots and/or events are migrated.
 Parts of the migration can be disabled using configuration.
 In addition, the tool can be configured to run indefinitely and keep polling for new events using a configured timeout.